omphalos/various/README.markdown

 #various

-This is an experimental in line-by-line variable logging using V8's debugger API.
+This is an experiment in line-by-line variable logging using V8's debugger API.

 Given a program: